NativeScript/plugins/packages/iqkeyboardmanager/README.md

 </stackLayout>
 </previousNextView>
 ```

 ### Adding a hint text to a TextView's accessory bar

-By default, when a `TextField` is focused, the keyboard manager shows its hint label in the accessory bar above the keyboard.
+By default, when a `TextField` is focused, the keyboard manager shows the field's hint label in the accessory bar above the keyboard.

 For a `TextView`, however, use the `TextViewWithHint` component,
-provided by this plugin, to add its hint label to the accessory bar.
+provided by this plugin, to add the hint label to the accessory bar.

 #### Core